-What a journey my family has been on the past few months!
+What a journey my family has been!

 We supported my father in his passing.
 He had been suffering from a prolonged chronic brain disease for over a decade.
 It has been what I call the ‘long goodbye’ - those of you who have family with degenerative brain conditions know what I am talking about!

 We had the gift of him returning to his more normal mental faculties a few months before his death.
 It was a treat to be with him again.
 As I anticipated his passing this holiday season, I expected to feel bittersweet, but there is no bitterness.
 Sadness…. yes, at times deep grief... but also joy, wonder and gratitude with what we witnessed as my father passed and how we grew as a family.